The On-axis Jetted Tidal Disruption Event AT2022cmc: X-ray Observations and Broadband Spectral Modeling: Broadband SED Modeling

 A novel result from our joint \nicer and \nustar observations is that the X-ray spectrum exhibits a relatively sharp break (at least in the first two epochs, see Figure~\ref{fig:joint_spec}), whereas the spectra produced by the SSC process are quite smooth \citep{Ghisellini2013, Zhang2018}.

 Given the aforementioned issues of the synchrotron+SSC models, hereafter we consider an alternative scenario where the X-ray and radio photons arise from two separate regions, akin to the prompt and afterglow emitting sites observed in GRBs.
-This physical picture is also motivated by the success of applying the external shock model developed for GRB afterglows in the radio/mm observations of Sw\,J1644+57 \citep{Zauderer2011, Berger2012, Zauderer2013, mimica15_swj1644_afterglow, Eftekhari2018, Cendes2021}.
+This physical picture is motivated by the following two arguments.
+First, the external shock model developed for GRB afterglows has been successfully applied to the radio/mm observations of Sw\,J1644+57 \citep{Zauderer2011, Berger2012, Zauderer2013, mimica15_swj1644_afterglow, Eftekhari2018, Cendes2021}.
+Second, the observed host-frame X-ray variability timescale places an upper limit on the size of the X-ray emitting region, $R_{\rm X}\lesssim c \Gamma_{\rm j}^2 t_{\rm var}=1.2\times 10^{16}(\Gamma_{\rm j}/30)^2$\,cm; and the external shock modeling of the radio SEDs places a lower limit on the size of the radio emitting region, $R_{\rm radio}\gtrsim 10^{17}$\,cm (see details in \S\ref{subsec:radio_syn}).
+The fact that $R_{\rm X}$ and $R_{\rm radio}$ are not consistent indicates that X-ray and radio photons are coming from different regions.

 A similar interpretation has also been adopted by several previous works to explain Sw\,J1644+57 \citep{Crumley2016, Lu2017} and AT2022cmc \citep{Andreoni2022, Matsumoto2023}.
 For the X-ray emission of AT2022cmc, we explore the possibility of a pure synchrotron origin, which is the leading emission mechanism for the GRB prompt emission \citep{Oganesyan2019, Zhang2020}.